Mission Foods

 By |

-Mission’s Tortilla Route For Sale – Gahanna, New Albany, Ohio
+Mission’s Tortilla Route For Sale – South Clearwater, Florida

-Mission’s Tortilla Route for sale in the Gahanna, New Albany, Ohio region for $137,000!
-Currently generating $588,441 in yearly sales and nets $105,068.
+Mission’s Tortilla Route for sale in the South Clearwater, Florida region for $102,000!
+Currently generating $398,516 in yearly sales and nets $59,188.
 Distributorship and territory are purchased through seller and contracted through Mission Foods.
 Mission Foods currently distributes its well-known brand of tortillas, chips, and more.
-This route currently has 12 accounts delivering to popular grocery stores.
-Plenty of growth opportunity!
-This is a well-established route that the current owner is able to service this route in 4 days per week.
+This is a well-established route that currently has 10 accounts delivering to popular grocery stores.
 For a video presentation of this listing GO HERE.

 Frequently Asked Questions: